irskep/irskep.github.com/content/pages/gw0rp.md

 It took second place in Story and third in Originality.
 Calvin Eiber and I executed the concept with reasonable competency, but the game design is significantly flawed and there are a handful of major bugs.
 I hope to eventually revisit this concept in another form.
+For now, here's a video I made about why it's so bad!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TvqtfLrDhx4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 If you want more details about the development process and my opinion of the game, you can [read the